 These types of legislation are sometimes referred to as 'statutes'.
 When we speak of 'the statute book', we mean the whole of the statute law currently in force.
-The term 'primary legislation' also includes certain legislative instruments made by the Crown under the royal prerogative (called 'prerogative instruments').
+The term 'primary legislation' also includes certain legislative instruments made by the Crown and the Privy Council under the royal prerogative (called 'Prerogative Orders').